 - 6200.
 Urban Geography (3).
 An intensive study of the location, character and growth of urban centers, with special attention to their interior patterns of land use and cultural development.
-May be taught concurrently with GEOG 4200. - 6340.
+May be taught concurrently with GEOG 4200. - 6300.
+Population Geography (3).
+Study of population growth, change, and redistribution at regional, national and global scales.
+Topics include theoretical perspectives, data sources, fertility, mortality, migration, aging, urbanization, household dynamics, and sustainability. - 6340.
 Cartography with Lab (3).
 This course is an introduction to mapping sciences and arts.
 Topics covered include the basics of mapping (scale, spatial reference systems and projections), data acquisition and organization, key techniques for thematic mapping and the principles of cartographic abstraction and design. - 6350.
 Introduction to Geographic Information Systems with Lab (3).
-GIS history and theory, spatial concepts, research design, computer cartography, data collection and entry, information, storage, relational database design, digitizing, raster/vector operations, overlay operations, map making, attribute queries, spatial queries and GIS output. - 6450.
+GIS history and theory, spatial concepts, research design, computer cartography, data collection and entry, information, storage, relational database design, digitizing, raster/vector operations, overlay operations, map making, attribute queries, spatial queries and GIS output.

+- 6400.
+Economic Geography (3).
+Pr., graduate standing.
+Investigation of factors influencing the geography of contemporary economic activity; including human capital, the built environment, transportation, communications, international trade, and natural resources. - 6430.
+Python Scripting for Geographic Information Systems with Lab (3).
+Pr., GEOG 6340, GEOG 6350, and GEOG 6450.
+This course provides students using geographic information systems (GIS) the skills necessary to write script in Python program language to accomplish repetitive or iterative tasks and statistical calculations. - 6450.
 Advanced Geographic Information Systems with Lab (3).
 Pr., GEOG 6350.
 Geographic information systems and science history and theory, advanced spatial concepts, research and relational database design, raster operations and analyses, GPS and GIS, remote sensing concepts, overlay operations, spatial statistics and predictive modeling, advanced topological analysis and GIS output. - 6455.
 GIS and Urban Studies with Lab (3).
 Pr., GEOG 6340, GEOG 6350, and GEOG 6450.
 A course in GIS applications in urban and community management, economic development, education, elections, districting, housing and property evaluation, transit and transportation, land use and sustainability, crime analysis, emergency management, public works, utilities, and growth modeling. - 6460.
 Remote Sensing and GPS Applications in Geographic Information Systems with Lab (3).
 Pr., GEOG 6340, GEOG 6350 and GEOG 6450.
 This couse is an introduction to remote sensing technology.
-Lectures and lab exercises cover the basic theoretical and technical aspects of various remote sensing platforms and their integration with GPS and GIS to facilitate accurate characterization of the Earth's physical and human environment. - 6470.
+Lectures and lab exercises cover the basic theoretical and technical aspects of various remote sensing platforms and their integration with GPS and GIS to facilitate accurate characterization of the Earth's physical and human environment. - 6465.
+Spatial Statistics for GIS Professionals with Lab (3).
+Pr., GEOG 6340, GEOG 6350, and GEOG 6450.
+This course informs the student on methods and theory for quantitative analysis within the geographic information systems (GIS) environment.
+The statistical methods taught in this course will enable the student to characterize geo-spatial distributions of geographic features and entities and verify casual relationships. - 6470.
 3D and Raster Surfaces in Geographic Information Systems with Lab (3).
 Pr.
 GEOG 6340, GEOG 6350, and GEOG 6450.
 The methods, theory, and applications employed to develop 3D objects in the GIS environment.
 This course covers raster conversion of vector data, grid surface, terrain and hydrological modeling, statistical surfaces, view-shed analyses, distance and density surfaces, and 3D or 4D visualization.
-Prerequisite GEOG 6340, GEOG 6350, GEOG 6450.
+Prerequisite GEOG 6340, GEOG 6350, GEOG 6450. - 6475.
+Geographic Information Systems for Health Professionals with Lab (3).
+Pr.,